 We'll cover the design considerations and implementation choices made for an initial prototype, some of the challenges encountered and the status of the work in progress to support multiple types of partitions within a single standard framework in OP-TEE.

-Principal Software Engineer at Arm (Arm)
+Principal Software Engineer (Arm)

 Miklos is a software engineer at Arm focusing on security.<br /> He has been working with embedded software for over 10 years in environments ranging from telecom core network nodes to server blades and IoT devices.<br /> He is a maintainer of Trusted Firmware M open source project and has lately been involved in A-profile software architecture.